MAGBOY/legal/terms.md

 ### What should I do if I find a security vulnerability in The Changelog?

-If you have discovered a security concern, please email us immediately at support@changelog.com.
+If you have discovered a security concern, please contact us immediately [using our contact form](http://thechangelog.com/contact/).
 We'll work with you to make sure that we understand the scope of the issue, and that we fully address your concern.
-We consider correspondence sent to support@changelog.com our highest priority, and work to address any issues that arise as quickly as possible.
+We consider correspondence sent through our contact form the highest priority, and work to address any issues that arise as quickly as possible.

 Please act in good faith towards our users' privacy and data during your disclosure.
 We won't take legal action against you or administrative action against your account if you act accordingly: White hat researchers are always appreciated.